tppham/android-secure-s3-sync/README.txt

    - list of accounts to synch
    - let user change password?
    - show info: last synch time
+ - XXX differentiate IO errors and blobstore fetches that have no data

 polish:
   - icon for app